How to add your LinkedIn profile to your resume

 Here’s how to add your LinkedIn profile to your resume (click the links to jump ahead to more details about each step):

-- Edit your LinkedIn URL so it’s just your name (and job title, if necessary): Open your web browser and go to Linkedin > Me > View Profile > Edit your custom URL — we’ve covered how to edit your URL in LinkedIn’s mobile app below
+- Edit your LinkedIn URL so it’s just your name (and job title, if desired): Open your web browser and go to Linkedin > Me > View Profile > Edit your custom URL — we’ve also covered how to edit your URL in LinkedIn’s mobile app below

 - Copy the URL